 When people consider these types of electric heaters, they automatically think about applications where the element is used to warm liquids and gasses.
 Certainly heating fluids and gasses directly either within a tank or inside a pressure vessel is seen most often.
 Another excellent application for these types of electric heaters that is seen in industry but not commonly discussed is that they are used not specifically to heat liquids and gasses, but rather to prevent them from freezing.

-can be utilized in aircraft propellers to prevent freezing.
+Along the same lines, these types of electric heaters can be utilized in aircraft propellers to prevent freezing.
 Having ice build up on a plane’s propellers is a huge risk that can be easily be avoided and addressed using a small electric heater.

 Specific to the petrochemical industry, one method of removing sand particles from crude oil can be made more efficient with the use of electric heating.
 In another similar application, a copper powder is used as a conducting medium for the electric heater in removing sand from heavy oil on site for offshore platforms.

 The most common material used in these electric heating elements is steel.
 It is most compatible and cost effective when working with lubricants, heavy oils, light oils, certain types of gasses, waxes and mildly corrosive fluids.
-Using steel for the heater is advantageous in that it is resistant to corrosion, has an impressive and extended life and minimizes heat loss from the material inside.
+Using steel for the heater is advantageous because it is resistant to corrosion, has an impressive and extended life and minimizes heat loss from the material inside.

-Stainless steel is a growing trend in the industry as well and has its own series of appropriate applications.
+Stainless steel is also a growing trend in the industry and has its own series of appropriate applications.
 As seen in industrial kitchens, stainless steel is most commonly used in applications that affect or support the food service industry.
 Stainless steel is also a great material to be used in situations where the contents of the element will be housing mildly to severely corrosive fluids and gasses.

 When considering electric heating elements, conduct ample research to ensure that you have chosen the right product for your specific application.
-This additional time and attention can be what helps you to find the most appropriate, safe, and cost effective as well as energy efficient product to fit your needs.
+This additional time and attention can be what helps you to find the most appropriate, safe, and cost-effective as well as energy-efficient product to fit your needs.